jspm/jspm/cli/docs.md

 > For a complete guide and introduction to the JSPM CLI and import map package management, see the [getting started guide](/getting-started).

-For import map generation API usage or in other environments, see the low-level [Generator API](/docs/generator/stable/) which is the internal import map package management and generation API which this CLI project wraps.
-The [Generator API documentation](/docs/generator/stable/) also provides a more thorough details of the operations.
+For import map generation API usage or in other environments, see the low-level Generator project which is the internal import map package management and generation API which this CLI project wraps.
+The [Generator API documentation](/docs/generator) also provides a more thorough details of the operations.

 ## Installation